The geometry of ranked symplectic matroids: Preliminaries and basic properties

 \subsection{Lemma:}

-\begin{enumerate} \item If $\mathcal{M}$ is an admissible matroid then every flat is either admissible or totally inadmissible. \item If $\mathcal{M}$ is an admissible matroid, then $I$ is a strongly admissible independent set iff the closure of $I$ is admissible.
-In particular, every atom of $\mathcal{M}$ is admissible. \item If $\mathcal{M}$ is an admissible matroid, then $\mathcal{M}\setminus F$ is an admissible matroid for every inadmissible flat $F$ of $\mathcal{M}$. \end{enumerate}
+\begin{enumerate} \item If $\mathcal{M}$ is an admissible matroid then every flat is either admissible or totally inadmissible. \item If $\mathcal{M}$ is an admissible matroid, then every atom of $\mathcal{M}$ is admissible. \item If $\mathcal{M}$ is an admissible matroid, then $\mathcal{M}\setminus F$ is an admissible matroid for every inadmissible flat $F$ of $\mathcal{M}$. \end{enumerate}